Clickcease

 Charges

-While running away after damaging someone else’s car or property is only considered a traffic infraction, New York’s hit and run laws view fleeing the scene as a crime when someone is hurt.
+While running away after damaging someone else’s car or property is only considered a traffic infraction, New York’s hit-and-run laws view fleeing the scene as a crime when someone is hurt.
+Filing a police report and providing information to a police officer is essential to avoid these criminal charges.
 If caught, you could face:

 • Injuries: Misdemeanor charges